 The ritual of loss is a strange routine, danced on tiptoes and spoken in whispers.
 It’s full of euphemisms and clichés and awkward gestures.
 It smells like lilies and hot tea and a duvet pulled close to your face.
 It tastes like tears.
 It tastes like fire at the back of your throat.

 Like most things in life (such as poaching an egg, riding a bike, or day-drinking for seven hours without falling asleep at dinner), it’s something we seem to get better at with practice.

 And with good reason: it’s easiest, in difficult times, for us to stick to what’s safe.
 To send flowers and cards and our sympathies; to show up when we’re expected to.
-It’s a series of completely and utterly predictable steps choreographed to navigate an unpredictable time.
+It’s a series of predictable steps choreographed to navigate an unpredictable time.
 Because of that, it sometimes feels performative and trite — but that’s exactly why it works.

 What else do we want when we’re reeling from the shock of grief but an anchor to steady ourselves with?
 What else is more comforting in the waves of uncertainty than an island we’ve known all our lives?

 We’ve been dancing this dance for many years now, and we rarely stumble or miss a step.
 One thing we haven’t quite nailed, however, is the language of loss.

 There’s a slew of Hallmark-approved phrases we trot out when we’re trying to comfort someone in the wake of death.
 “Sorry for your loss.”
 “My deepest sympathies.”
 “Thinking of you at this difficult time.”

 “Sorry,” is what you say when you accidentally bump into someone in a bar.
 “Sorry,” is blame.
 “I’m sorry for doing that.”
 “I’m sorry for saying that.”
 Why we use it when someone dies, I’m not sure — but I can’t think of a suitable alternative.